 Erin Olmsted Memorial Gymnastics Invitational

-The Erin Olmsted Memorial Gymnastics Invitational was held on Saturday, January 9, 2016 at Carl Sandburg High School Eagle Gym, 13300 S. LaGrange Road, Orland Park, IL.
+The Erin Olmsted Memorial Gymnastics Invitational will be held on Saturday, January 7, 2017 at Carl Sandburg High School Eagle Gym, 13300 S. LaGrange Road, Orland Park, IL.
 From 10am to 1:30pm.

 10 of the top high school gymnastic's teams in the Chicagoland area will be competing in Vault, Bars, Balance Beam, Floor Exercise and All-Around.
 This gymnastics meet is one of the last before the IHSA state meet and considered by many the premier prelude to the state meet.

 V.I.P seating and admission will be free to individuals who donate $20.00 or more to the Erin.
 E Olmsted Scholarship Fund, Donation Drive.
 Just check in at the V.I.P table upon arrival

 Proceeds benefited the Erin E. Olmsted Memorial Scholarship Fund as well as AAIM.
 Erin Olmsted was killed by a drunk driver on March 2, 1997.

 What is Erin's AAIM for Change